zvada/technology/docs/policy/flexible-release-model.md

 Release Model
 -------------

-The OSG Release team will release batches of integrated, tested software on an ad hoc basis, with the process outlined below (changes from the old process are highlighted):
+The OSG Release team releases batches of integrated, tested software on an ad hoc basis, with the process outlined below (changes from the old process are highlighted):

 1. Software and Release Team members develop packages and mark them for testing